paddlesteamers.info : The Internet's leading database of

 ago, lost their own paddle steamers, such as the Bristol Channel, the

-south coast of England and the Thames estuary, to provide cruises for
+south coast of the UK and the Thames estuary, to provide cruises for

 local enthusiasts and interested members of the public in these areas.